A well-implemented global employment company can be a useful strategy for international expansion

 Will this make them liable for a variety of in-country taxes and put your company at risk of a PE?

-In the face of global business operations, the goal of any business leader is to ensure smooth employee governance as the company moves toward achieving their goals for international growth.
+In the face of global business operations, the goal of any business leader is to ensure smooth employee governance as the company moves toward achieving its goals for international growth.

 Under many of these circumstances, a global employment company (GEC) can help businesses meet their various objectives.

 What is a GEC and what does it do?